tomorrow-nf/Stickbot/README.md

 * and much more!

 ## Usage
+To be updated
 Gifkin is very particularly tailored to use within the Icons Discord server, but with a bit of work (likely removing unused components), you can bring him to your own server!

 /src/config.js will run upon running the bot, and will create the files you'll need to get it up and running.
 Populate these with the appropriate information and you'll be all set.

 ## Credits
+Stickbot was forked from Gifkin, and reworked and maintained by Tyler "NFreak" Morrow, one of the founding admins of CGCC.

-Gifkin was written by Adam "WaveParadigm" Gincel, who is a member of the Mod team on the Icons Discord Server.
+Gifkin was originally written by Adam "WaveParadigm" Gincel, who is a member of the Mod team on the Icons Discord Server.
-Special thanks to Pixel and the rest of the Mod team for putting up with me and Gifkin when things go wrong.

-If you'd like to help contribute to Gifkin, feel free to reach out to me or make a pull request!
+The original Zhubot that inspired Stickbot was written by Mui of the CGCC Discord server staff.